Kettle War: War

 According to the Annual Register for the years 1784–85, Dolfijn would have needed a full broadside of seven guns to stop Le Louis.
 Austrian forces invaded Dutch territory, razed a custom station and strongly occupied the old Fort Lillo, at the time used as a vegetable garden.

 The garrison of Lillo broke the dikes, inundating a large area and drowning many people.

 On 13 February 1785, the Dutch ambassador Van Berckel wrote an extended letter to John Jay, in which he explained the situation.

 Aftermath

-As a consequence of this short skirmish, and under the mediation of France, negotiations were reopened between the countries.
+As a consequence of this short skirmish, and under the mediation of France, negotiations were reopened between the Dutch Republic and the Holy Roman Empire.
 This led in 1785 to the Treaty of Fontainebleau.
 It was decided that the Scheldt would remain closed to shipping, but that the southern Netherlands would be compensated for this by the Republic.
-At a rough estimate the Republic paid 2 million guilder (according to other sources 10 million guilder).
+At a rough estimate, the Republic paid 2 million guilder (according to other sources 10 million guilder).
 Much later on, definitive agreements were made between Belgium and the Netherlands about accessing the Scheldt.
-The war contributed to the decline and fall of Duke Louis Ernest of Brunswick-Lüneburg, advisor to the Dutch stadtholder, who was accused of favouring the enemy due to his familial ties to Joseph.
+The war contributed to the decline and fall of Duke Louis Ernest of Brunswick-Lüneburg, advisor to the Dutch stadtholder, who was accused of favouring the enemy due to his familial ties to Joseph II.